 The action demands some power.
 Compared to a Selmer Mk6 (which in my opinion often sounds too sharp and lacks that full bodied top-to-bottom richness) the action is different and needs some getting used to.
 From the moment I picked it up I was immediately able to play it as it was one of my own horns.
 Are you looking for a vintage alto saxophone to play on a frequent basis: look no further and try a similar Conn, if you can find one.

 The inside of the bell has a glorious gold wash and the tonal holes are rolled.
 The microtuner works a treat and the G-sharp is easier to operate than on my (ex-Robert Veen RIP) 1926 Buescher True Tone.
 The sound doesn’t compare with my own horn though: this Chu Berry is much more full bodies and easier to play loud!

 From the lowest B flat to the highest top F this horn rocks, even with my small vintage (Woodwind & Co #2) mouthpiece on.

 More info on Chu Berry saxophones:

 • Extensive info on the New Wonder series

 • Review about ‘one of the greatest saxophones ever made’

-• For sale on eBay: alto sax mouthpiece Selmer S80 size G (pop, funk)
+• For sale: alto sax mouthpiece Selmer S80 size G (pop, funk)